Simply SITTING…

 Mushin (無心)

-Literally translating to mean no-mind or non-mind, but not mindless.
+No-mind or non-mind, but not mindless.

 Painting by Zen Monk Inez Doshin Igelnick, in the style of Ryōkan Taigu.